souxls/Collections/README.md

 - [lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go.
 - [lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands.
 - [jnv](https://github.com/ynqa/jnv) - Interactive JSON filter using jq.
+- [sshm](https://github.com/Gu1llaum-3/sshm) - SSHM is a beautiful command-line tool that transforms how you manage and connect to your SSH hosts.
+Built with Go and featuring an intuitive TUI interface, it makes SSH connection management effortless and enjoyable.

 ## References